Every registered voter has something every candidate needs to win an election: A Vote

 Once you’ve gotten a voter to know you, then to like you, you must work to build trust with them.

 This does not happen overnight and frequently does not happen at all.

-In American politics today, most voters do not trust most people running for office.
+In American politics today, a majority voters do not trust most people running for office.

 They’ll vote for you because they know you and they like you, but they reserve the right to dislike you later and withdraw their vote.

 There’s only one way to earn a voter’s trust: